 ME 194.
 Career Development in Mechanical Engineering.
 Designed for Mechanical Engineering students making career decisions.
 Instruction will include effective career planning strategies and techniques including skill assessment, employment search strategy, goal setting, time management, interview techniques and resume writing.
 Lecture one hour.
 Note: Units earned can not be used to satisfy major requirements.
 Prerequisite: Senior status.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit / No Credit.
+Units: 1.0.

 ME 195.
 Professional Practice.
 Supervised employment in a professional engineering or computer science environment.
 Placement arranged through the College of Engineering and Computer Science.
 Requires satisfactory completion of the work assignment and a written report.
 Prerequisite: Instructor permission.
-Graded Credit/No Credit.
-1-6 units.
+Graded: Credit / No Credit.
+Units: 1.0-6.0.

 ME 196.
 Experimental Offerings in Mechanical Engineering.
 When a sufficient number of qualified students apply, one of the staff will conduct a proseminar in some topic of engineering.
 Note: May be repeated for credit with permission of advisor.
-1-4 units.
+Units: 1.0-4.0.

 ME 199.
 Special Problems.
 Individual projects or directed reading.
 Note: Open only to students who appear competent to carry on individual work.
 Admission requires approval of an instructor and the student's advisor.
 May be repeated for credit.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.